SpencerAxelrod/PageClassify/README.md

 	plastic

-Some sites like Amazon does not like automated access to their data, and may deny access even with spoofed header.
-In these cases they might send a 403 Forbidden, or send anti-automation HTML.
+Some sites HTML response may not cooperate with being scraped